-We normally start promptly at 9:00 am unless otherwise stated for a start time.
+We normally start promptly at 9:00 or 10:00 am unless otherwise stated for a start time.
 Our Crew Leaders usually arrive at the site a little earlier to get the tools and fencing supplies unloaded so that we are ready to start on time.
 To protect our clients' privacy and to ensure that a Project Coordinator is ready to brief you when you arrive, please do not arrive at the location earlier than 15 minutes prior to the start time.
 Builds usually finish by 12:00 or 1:00 pm, although occasionally they can finish earlier or later.
 We recently had a build finish in under two hours!

 Can I bring my kids with me to a fence build?

-Our build are considered construction sites and chained dogs can sometimes be unpredictable.
+Our builds are considered construction sites and chained dogs can sometimes be unpredictable.
 For these reasons, our insurance requires us to limit our volunteers to participants 18 years and older.
 No one under 18 years of age is allowed at our fence builds.

 Can I bring my own dog(s) with me?